andrehaveman/spotify-node-applescript/README.md

 spotify-node-applescript
 ========================

-Control Spotify on Mac OSX with NodeJS and AppleScript
+Control Spotify on Mac OSX with NodeJS and AppleScript.